Teradata/developer-resources/docs/install-ai-unlimited/quickstart/docker-before-you-begin.md

 Make sure you have the following:

-- GitHub or GitLab account: If you don't already have an account, you can create a free [GitHub](https://github.com) or [GitLab](https://gitlab.com) account.
+- GitHub or GitLab account: If you don't already have an account, create a free [GitHub](https://github.com) or [GitLab](https://gitlab.com) account.

 - [Cloud service provider (CSP)](/docs/glossary.md#glo-csp) account: AWS or Azure.